GraceLife Church of Pineville

 We can’t have an allergy to the term salvation when it exists outside of justification.

-Another error that free grace leaders make is to assumed that salvation must always be neatly divided as either justification, sanctification, or glorification.
+Another error that free grace leaders make is to assume that salvation must always be neatly divided as either justification, sanctification, or glorification.
 That’s a great question to ask when it comes to Bible study, but sometimes the Scripture may use it to reference all of those.
 It may be giving just a general idea of what Christ has done for us, without specific reference to any one of these phases.

 Assurance